We have computers for public use and have WiFi available for use with wifi-capable devices. Additional information:

-The library does not offer printing from our Wi-Fi service.
-Users wishing to print a document may save it to a USB drive, CD-R or send it to a web-based email account and use the Computer Lab public access computers.
+If preferred, users may print a document by saving it to a USB drive, CD-R or send it to a web-based email account and use the Computer Lab public access computers.
 Please check with the Lab staff on requirements for logging onto those computers.
 Printing is 10 cents a page for black & white and 25 cents a page for color.
 Lab staff cannot help with email passwords.

 No outside paper, envelopes or labels are allowed in the printers in the Print Center.
 Users retrieve prints from the Computer Lab by going to the Print Center and scanning the barcode you used to logon to the computer between the two printers (on the right side of this picture).
 Staff can help you with the steps you will be doing to release your prints.

 The Print Center also has a scanner that can scan documents and/or books (on the left side of this picture).
 It is free to scan and you can send it as a pdf to an email address and can save it to a USB drive.
 It is a touchscreen computer and Reference staff (to the left of the print center when you are facing the scanner) will be glad to assist you if needed.